Science Perceptions Workshop, Pasadena, California | AAAS / David Buller

 AAAS Dialogue on Science, Ethics and Religion

-AAAS established the Program of Dialogue on Science, Ethics, and Religion (DoSER) in 1995 to facilitate communication between scientific and religious communities.
-The Dialogue builds on AAAS's long-standing commitment to relate scientific knowledge and technological development to the purposes and concerns of society at large.
+AAAS established the program of Dialogue on Science, Ethics, and Religion (DoSER) in 1995 to facilitate communication between scientific and religious communities.
+DoSER builds on AAAS's long-standing commitment to relate scientific knowledge and technological development to the purposes and concerns of society at large.

 DoSER engages in a variety of activities that seek to:

 - Encourage an appreciation among scientists, religious leaders, and religion scholars of the ethical, religious, and theological implications of scientific discoveries and technological innovations.

 - Promote and facilitate scholarship on the ethical, religious, and theological implications of contemporary scientific discoveries and technological innovations.